Choosing the Perfect Engagement Ring

 Our Engagement Ring Guide will help you revel in the romance, buy confidently and avoid being overwhelmed by the options:

-Knowledge is power and some observation before you begin your search for a ring is well worth your time.
-Here are our top tips:
+Knowledge is power and some observation before you begin your search for an engagement ring is well worth your time.
+Here are our top tips for that recce:

 Does she wear a lot of gold or is she a silver kind of girl?
 Is she passionate about a certain colour or stone?
 Her engagement ring should complement the rest of her jewellery box, particularly if she wears rings day to day.

 If you’re uncertain about which metal to buy, take a look at her skin tone.
-There’s no hard and fast rule, but dark skin tones are best suited to yellow gold, whereas very pale skin tends to look best with white metals, such as silver, white gold or platinum.
+There’s no hard and fast rule, but dark skin tones are best suited to yellow gold, whereas very pale skin looks good with white metals, such as silver, white gold or platinum.
+Most skin tones suit a classic gold or a rose gold tone.

 Is her day-to-day style classic?
 Delicate?
 Alternative?
 Does she like bold colours?
 Is she a romantic or super practical?
 Having her characteristics in mind will help you choose a ring to suit her personality and style.

 If your relationship is going strong, chances are she may be dropping hints.
-Pay close attention to comments she makes about friends’ engagement rings, or to rings she points out in shop windows or magazines.
-It’s not a coincidence.
+Pay close attention to comments she makes about friends’ engagement rings, favourite gemstones or to rings she points out in shop windows or magazines.
+It’s not a coincidence!

 Wear and Tear

-The daily habits in one’s life will have an impact on a ring.
-If your other half is a gardening fanatic or a competitive athlete – even if she simply drives or works out a lot – then you should bear this in mind when selecting a ring.
+The daily habits in one’s life have an impact on a ring.
+If your other half is a gardening fanatic or a competitive athlete – even if she simply drives or works out a lot – then you should bear this in mind when selecting an engagement ring.

 Have a budget in mind

 How much this should be is the million dollar question!
-Tradition dictates that an engagement ring ought to cost between one and three months’ salary, but this unromantic (and, for many, unrealistic) guideline is completely against our philosophy.
+People often say that an engagement ring ought to cost between one and three months’ salary, but this unromantic (and, for many, unrealistic) guideline is completely against our philosophy.
 It’s far more important to find a ring that you will both love.
+After all, it doesn’t come with a price tag on it!
 We advise our clients to have a spend limit in mind and then set about finding the perfect ring within your budget.

 If you really want a budget guideline, Annabel Davidson, jewellery editor for Vanity Fair, suggests the ‘wince test’:

 You want to wince just slightly when making that transaction.
-If you can comfortably afford it, you’re not spending enough.Annabel Davidson
+If you can comfortably afford it, you’re not spending enough.Annabel Davidson, Vanity Fair

 Make sure it fits